turboderp/exllamav2/README.md

 ### Method 2: Install from release (with prebuilt extension)

 Releases are available [here](https://github.com/turboderp/exllamav2/releases), with prebuilt wheels that contain the extension binaries.
 Make sure to grab the right version, matching your platform, Python version (`cp`) and CUDA version.
+Crucially, you must also match the prebuilt wheel with your PyTorch version, since the Torch C++ extension ABI breaks with every new version of PyTorch.

 Either download an appropriate wheel or install directly from the appropriate URL:

 ```